Zaib-un-Nissa Hamidullah: Ban on the Mirror

 In 1957, her outspoken criticism of the harsh regime of Major-General Iskander Mirza, and the forced resignation of Huseyn Shaheed Suhrawardy, culminated in a six-month government ban on the Mirror, issued on 9 November.
 This ban, she was privately informed, would be withdrawn if she publicly apologised.
 She refused to do this and, on the advice of the well-known lawyer A.K.
 Brohi, appealed to the Supreme Court of Pakistan.

-After Brohi's intervention on her behalf, the Supreme Court passed judgement in her favour.
-Holding the order of the Central Government illegal and unconstitutional, the government awarded her the costs of petition to Begum Hamidullah.
+After Brohi's intervention on her behalf, the Supreme Court passed judgement in her favour(cited as PLD 1958 SC 35), it was a petiton under Article 22 of the Constitution of 1956 and was directly entertained by Supreme Court.
+Through this judgment Section 8 of the Security of Pakistan 1952 was declared violative of fundamental rights as it does not qualify the restriction but leaves it to the discretion of the government.
+Holding the order of the Central Government illegal and unconstitutional, the government awarded her the costs of petition to Zaib-un-Nissa.
 This incident made journalistic history, and gave her the distinction of being the first woman journalist to have won a case in the Supreme Court.

 1958–1961

 In 1958, she published an anthology of her short stories, The Young Wife and Other Stories, which was so popular that second and third editions were printed in 1971 and 1987 respectively.
 Eminent critics, from newspapers and periodicals both Pakistani and foreign, called some of the stories in it "...the most significant literary productions of Pakistan".
 It was during this period that her editorials started to become a major feature of the Mirror, and this increased the popularity of both her and her magazine.

-In April 1961, Begum Hamidullah opened her own publishing house: Mirror Press.
+In April 1961, Zaib-un-Nissa opened her own publishing house: Mirror Press.
 Mirror Press, and its subsidiary, Mirror Publications, were charged with printing the Mirror from 1961 onwards.
 They also did other jobs, but the publishing house remained small.